 The features are nearly endless on this one.
 On top of everything we mention above you also get a powerful motor, a generously sized deck with Runners Flex cushioning, adjustable tablet holder, TripleBreeze fans, integrated accessory tray and a very generous warranty to back it all up.

-The new upgraded Commercial 1750 has a lot of people talking, and we find the buzz justifiable.
+The new upgraded Commercial 1750 has a lot of people talking, and the buzz is definitely justifiable.

 We’ve been keeping an eye on new releases to see who’s made a real effort to fit a motivated runner’s demands, and the 1750 seems to be fitting the bill.